Digital Accessibility Literacy Skills: Reading, Writing, and Producing Accessible Media

 Educators can use the following Digital Accessibility Skills framework to guide inquiry or to collaborate with colleagues and staff to build skills that fundamentally transform how you are able to digitally engage with learners.

-1. Writing and Production Skills
+1. Writing Skills

 - When authoring links to websites, make hyperlinked text contextual.